 This session will outline the barriers to care people with developmental disabilities face and introduce providers to working with people with intellectual and/or developmental disabilities.
 Two experts in the field will speak to their experience working with people with intellectual and/or developmental disabilities and what providers need to do to treat people with culturally competent care.
 The session will close out with a conversation with a person with lived experience so providers can hear directly from a person with a developmental disability on what they need when accessing the healthcare system.

 The Grand Rounds Program is free of charge for all providers in NYS.
-Advance registration is requested.
+Registration for the live session is FULL.